Yodeling: History of Alpine yodeling

 Most experts agree that yodeling was used in the Central Alps by herders calling their flocks or to communicate between Alpine villages.
 The multi-pitched "yelling" later became part of the region's traditional lore and musical expression.
 The earliest record of a yodel is in 1545, where it is described as "the call of a cowherd from Appenzell".
 Music historian Timothy Wise writes:

 From its earliest entry into European music of whatever type, the yodel tended to be associated with nature, instinct, wilderness, pre-industrial and pastoral civilization, or similar ideas.
 It continues to be associated with rural and folk musics or to connote those in other contexts.
 Because of this original folk connection, yodeling remained associated with the outdoors, with rustic rather than sophisticated personae, and with particular emotional or psychological states or semantic fields.

 British stage performances by yodelers were common in the nineteenth century.
 Sir Walter Scott wrote in his June 4, 1830, journal entry that "Anne wants me to go hear the Tyrolese Minstrels but ...
 I cannot but think their yodeling ... is a variation upon the tones of a jackass."
 In Europe, yodeling is still a major feature of folk music (Volksmusik) from Switzerland, Austria, and southern Germany, and the Swiss Amish in the United States maintain the practice of yodeling to this day.

+In 2025, Switzerland’s yodeling was recognized as intangible cultural heritage by UNESCO.